AlHusseinA/AlhusseinA/README.md

 <!-- WORK-POST-LIST:START -->
 - [Building my personal website using NextJs (under construction)](https://alhussein.me/)
-- Building a webapp using PyTorch/ReactJS/GCP that segments live-video feed from camera (early stage)
+- Building a webapp using PyTorch/ReactJS/GCP that segments live-video feed from camera (very early stage)
 - Learning PyTorch
-- I am also currently modifying some of the projects I worked when I was in Aberdeen University.
+- I am also currently modifying some of the projects I worked on when I was in Aberdeen University.
 Will host them here once they're ready.
 <!-- WORK-POST-LIST:END -->